Hiyoteam/hackchat-client-plus/README.md

 - *Message log (If you choose to record messages, when the websocket connection receives a message, the json data will recorded in a string and when the client shows a message to you, the text will be recorded in a more readable format in a string.
 You can copy the string to the clipboard.
 However, if you close the tab, this log will no longer exist.)
 - Defend an unknown overflow function (If a moderator tries to crash your browser by sending a join message of a nickname more than 24 characters in length, which is probably a command called `overflow`, it won't work on this client.)
 - Captcha rendering optimization (Makes the captcha ~~a bit easier to read~~ way easier to read now I guess.
 And mobile users can ~~enjoy~~ read captcha too.)
-- Mobile buttons (Mobile users can use ↑, ↓, Tab, and can quickly input @, *, /, #.
+- \*Mobile buttons (Mobile users can use ↑, ↓, Tab, and can quickly input @, *, /, #.
 And a send button is added for users who find enter working as a line feed.
 A button to close the sidebar is added as well.)
+- Custom websocket url.
+To use it, add the ws url in the url like <hcer.netlify.app/?your-channel@wss://example-ws-url.com>.
+If you need character `@` in your channel name, use `@@` instead.
+  - Notice that this client is not designed to connect to multi versions of servers, so it is very likely to work wierdly connecting other chatrooms, like [Crosst-Chat](https://github.com/CrosSt-Chat/CSC-main) or [ZhangChat](https://github.com/ZhangChat-Dev-Group/ZhangChat).
+  - This feature is originally made to support reverse proxy connections, in order to help those who have difficulties connecting to hack.chat.

 ---